 Extinction

-Extinction is the removal of positive reinforcement when you no longer wish or need to encourage the behaviour it was originally intended to inspire.
-For example, your business might be rewarding new customers with a discount code.
-But if you then began to struggle to fulfil orders quickly, you would then decide to remove this incentive.
+Extinction is the removal of positive reinforcement when you no longer wish or need to encourage the behaviour it was initially intended to inspire.
+For example, your business might reward new customers with a discount code.
+But if you began to struggle to fulfil orders quickly, you would decide to remove this incentive.

 How Reinforcement Theory Is Used in the Workplace: Some Practical Examples